 *Written by student assistant Kelly McAlindin

-Watch full video of the players' and coaches' comments here and check back to GamecocksOnline.com tonight for comments from defensive coordinator Lorenzo Ward after Thursday's practice.
+Check out more videos of coaches' and players' post-practice interviews here and check back to GamecocksOnline.com tonight for thoughts from Defensive Coordinator Lorenzo Ward following Thursday's practice.